kishork18/humdrum-town-8956/README.md

 5) Book a car by selecting the desired car and providing booking details.
 6) View the status of their car bookings, including confirmation or rejection status.
 7) Log out from the car booking portal.
+# Role of Admin
+1) Register for an admin account by providing necessary information.
+2) Log in to the admin account using registered credentials.
+3) Add new car details to the portal, including car model, brand, price, and availability.
+4) Update existing car details, such as availability and price.
+5) Delete car details from the portal.
+6) Confirm or reject car bookings made by users.
+7) Generate reports on car bookings, including the number of bookings and revenue generated.
+8) Log out from the admin account.